 The experience gap reflects the scope difference.
 Senior engineers typically have 5-10 years of experience building production systems, debugging complex issues, and mentoring teammates.
 You've shipped enough projects to recognize patterns and know where technical debt accumulates.

 Principal engineers bring 10-15+ years of experience in architectural decision-making across diverse technology stacks and business contexts.
 You've seen migrations fail, platforms scale, and teams rebuild systems because initial architectural choices didn't account for growth.
-That pattern recognition justifies a higher compensation than senior engineer salaries..
+That pattern recognition justifies compensation higher than that of senior engineers.

 Location and industry drive significant variance.
 For instance, a principal engineer in San Francisco's financial technology sector can earn different compensation than the same title in a midsize Midwest manufacturing company.